hashicorp/vault/website/source/guides/identity/authentication.html.md

 ## Solution

-Enable **AppRole** auth backend so that the Jenkins server can obtain a Vault token with appropriate policies attached.
+Enable **AppRole** auth method so that the Jenkins server can obtain a Vault token with appropriate policies attached.
 Since each AppRole has attached policies, you can write fine-grained policies limiting which app can access which path.